Strangers (The Walking Dead): Plot

 Rick's group continues to flee from Terminus, although Daryl senses that someone is following them.
 They rescue Father Gabriel Stokes (Seth Gilliam) from a horde of walkers, and Gabriel shows them to his church, where he has been living in solitude since the onset of the apocalypse, surviving on canned food from a food drive just prior.
 Rick is suspicious of Gabriel, and warns his son Carl that he should never let his guard down.

 Gabriel suggests that Rick's group help scour a nearby food bank that is overrun by walkers.
 Rick, Michonne, Bob, and Sasha join Gabriel as he leads them there.
 They start to deal with the walkers, when Rick sees Gabriel seemingly ready to submit to a female walker, but Rick dispatches the walker first.
 Bob is also attacked by a walker, but he is rescued by Sasha.
 As they collect the salvageable food, Rick realizes Gabriel knew the person that became that walker.
 The other members of the group do their own supply runs, and Daryl and Carol find a working car nearby, which they plan to save as "backup".
 When Rick returns with his group, Carl shows him writing scratched into the woodwork of a windowsill outside the church: "you'll burn for this".

 The group celebrates that night with a feast.
 Rick announces that he has decided to follow Abraham's proposal to head to Washington, D.C. to deliver Eugene there to help work a cure for the outbreak.
-Afterwards, Tara confesses to Maggie about her affiliation with the Governor and the prison attack, in which Maggie forgives her.
+Afterwards, Tara confesses to Maggie about her affiliation with the Governor and the prison attack, for which Maggie forgives her.
 Meanwhile, Gabriel sneaks off to be alone in his office, sadly looking at a photo of himself with the woman that became the walker from the food bank.
 Carol, who is still coming to terms with being exiled and the events of The Grove, leaves and goes to the car she found earlier.
 Daryl follows her and asks what she is doing.
 She replies she doesn't know, and Daryl asks her to come back with him.
 Just then they see a car race by with a white cross in its back windshield, which Daryl recognizes as the car that took Beth.
 The two get in the car and set off to follow without telling the others.

 As the feast dies down, Bob steps outside the church, weeping.
-He is knocked out by a hooded figure, and when he wakes, finds himself watched by Gareth, Martin, and four other Terminus members, all seeking revenge toward Rick's group as their actions forced them to abandon Terminus and wander.
-Gareth says they have devolved into "hunters" and the shot expands to show that they have cut off Bob's leg and are eating it.
+He is knocked out by a hooded figure and when he wakes up, he finds himself watched by Gareth, Martin, and four other Terminus members, all seeking revenge toward Rick's group as their actions forced them to abandon Terminus and wander.
+Gareth says they have devolved into "hunters" and the shot expands to show that they have cut off Bob's left leg and are eating it.
 Gareth casually states, "If it makes you feel any better, you taste much better than we thought you would."